plain-solutions-gmbh/kirby-form-block-suite/README.md

 **Solutions:**
 - If you haven't got a license yet?
 Get a [single site license](https://license.microman.ch/?product=801346) or an [infinite site license](https://license.microman.ch/?product=803284).
+- Your server needs a connection to the license server: [https://license.mircroman.ch](https://license.microman.ch)
+- Your license key was already validated by another host: Contact the [support](https://microman.ch/en/microman) to release the linkage.
+- Delete the license file and try again folder: `/site/config/.formblock_license`

+In versions < 3.5.0:
+- Reload the Panel
 - Set the license key in your `config.php` like this `'microman.formblock.license' => "[your-key]",`
-- Reload the Panel
-- Your server needs a connection to the license server: [https://license.mircroman.ch](https://license.microman.ch)
 - Delete the cache folder: `/site/cache/microman/`
-- Your license key was already validated by another host: Contact the [support](https://microman.ch/en/microman) to release the linkage.

 ---